alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     cf service my-redis-service
     ```

-    The service instance is set up when the `cf service SERVICE_NAME` command returns a `create succeeded` status.
+    When `cf service SERVICE_NAME` returns a `create succeeded` status, you have set up the service instance.
 Here is an example of the output you will see:

     ```
     name:            my-redis-service